VagelisD/Buffer-Overflow-Practise/README.md

 Basically a section about putting down some of the basics regarding buffer overflows.

-As i am getting started my self i would really like to start explaining things as best as i can.
+As i am getting started my self into this binary exploitation wolrd i would really like to start explaining things as best as i can.

 "You dont truly understand something unless you can explain it" (that was Einstein?)